 It is important to note that if your business is selected for an audit, the IRS will only notify you via US mail.
 Any other method of communication, such a text message or phone call, is not standard protocol for the IRS.

 How many businesses get audited by the IRS?

 According to the IRS, 2.5% of businesses are audited each year.

 Keep in mind that your tax return is subject to an audit any time within six years of its original filing, though generally the IRS only investigates returns filed within the last three years.

 What triggers an IRS audit?

-How do I prevent my business getting audited by the IRS?
+How do I prevent my business from getting audited by the IRS?